Golden Bay, Tasman

 The Takeaway: A Long-Term Fix That’s Already Paying Off

 Rubber matting has changed how Riverfield Farm runs its yard.
-Boosted cow comfort, more time saved and keep the infrastructure protected.
+Boosted cow comfort, more time saved, and kept the infrastructure protected.
 With lameness down, happier staff, and less maintenance needed, it’s proven to be a smart investment on all fronts.